top of page

 Emerging Artist Program

-Bach Roots Festival announces the 2nd Annual Emerging Artist Program for aspiring professional singers whose socio-cultural identities have historically been excluded in Baroque music.
-The week long program takes place June 18-24 in Minneapolis/St. Paul, MN and includes professional solo and chorister experience, vocal coachings and mentorship, compensation, travel stipend, and lodging accommodations
+Bach Roots Festival announces the 3rd Annual Emerging Artist Program for aspiring professional singers whose socio-cultural identities have historically been excluded in Baroque music.
+The week long program takes place June 16-22 in Minneapolis/St. Paul, MN and includes professional solo and chorister experience, vocal coachings, career mentorship, compensation, travel stipend, and accommodations.
+Applications are due Friday, April 19 at 5:00pm (CST)

 2022 Emerging Artists